 About the National Reentry Resource Center

-Advance the Knowledge Base of the Reentry Field: Working with top researchers and practitioners, the NRRC develops resources and tools that assist jurisdictions in implementing evidence-based, data-driven strategies to reduce recidivism.
+Advance the Knowledge Base of the Reentry Field: The NRRC works with top researchers and practitioners to develop consensus-based resources and tools that assist jurisdictions in implementing evidence-based, data driven strategies to reduce recidivism.

-Promote What Works in Reentry: In partnership with the Urban Institute, the NRRC developed the What Works in Reentry Clearinghouse, which houses research on the effectiveness of a wide variety of reentry interventions.
+Promote What Works in Reentry: In partnership with the Urban Institute, the NRRC has developed the What Works in Reentry Clearinghouse, an online resource of important research on the effectiveness of a wide variety of reentry interventions.
+The clearinghouse is available at whatworks.csgjc.wpengine.com.
 In addition, the NRRC’s online library contains more than 1,000 publications, reports, and other materials to help the field identify proven and promising practices.

-Facilitate Peer Networks and Information Exchange: The NRRC runs monthly webinars on key reentry topics and convenes national training events to facilitate peer-to-peer networking.
+Facilitate Peer Networks and Information Exchange: The NRRC runs monthly webinars and webcasts on key reentry topics, and convenes national training events to facilitate peer-to-peer networking.
 The NRRC also distributes a monthly electronic newsletter of news and research in reentry, funding opportunities, and trainings in the field.

-Provide Information for People Returning to Communities and Their Families: The NRRC maintains online state and local reentry directories that help people identify service providers in their communities.
+Provide Information for Returning Individuals and Families: The NRRC maintains online state and local reentry directories to help individuals returning home after incarceration and their families identify service providers in their communities.